syiraazhari/SD_SEC01_G05_01/README.md

 (https://www.youtube.com/watch?v=-F_4JPohbcs&t=213s)
 5. Click on the VirtualHost that you created then select project folder in the "Index of" page.
-6. Select "LoginSignupPage" folder in the index of project folder and now you can access to our system.
+6. Select "StudentPage" folder in the index of project folder and it will redirect to student home page.
+7. Click "Profile" label at the student home page and click "Logout".
+It will redirect to Login and SignUp Page.
+8. Enter the user id and password of the users and you can now access to our system.
-7. Open phpmyadmin from WampServer panel or under Wampserver localhost page under "Your Aliases".
+9. Open phpmyadmin from WampServer panel or under Wampserver localhost page under "Your Aliases".
-8. Refer to the youtube video to setup the phpmyadmin and import sql dumb file.(https://www.youtube.com/watch?v=2okNGAvCW7k)
+10. Refer to the youtube video to setup the phpmyadmin and import sql dumb file.(https://www.youtube.com/watch?v=2okNGAvCW7k)

 Link of Github for source code